POLITICS FOR UNLEASHED BEACH!!

 Follow on Twitter | Friend on Facebook | Forward to Friend

-Holiday fun for humans can translate into hazards for companion animals.
+HALLOWEEN TIPS FOR PETSHoliday fun for humans can translate into hazards for companion animals.
 Halloween is the busiest time of year for the Pet Poison Helpline because companion animals often accidentally ingest Halloween candy or décor.
 Check out the following tips to help keep your furry friends safe and happy this Halloween season:

 Keep your animals inside around Halloween and away from the front door during trick-or-treating.
 Animals can become excited or threatened by visitors, so keep them in a separate and enclosed room where they can remain calm—this also eliminates the risk that they will escape.
 Don't leave dogs in the yard because they can escape or be subjected to torment by passersby.
 As an added precaution, make sure that your animal companions wear identification at all times.
 And if you're going trick-or-treating, don't take your animals with you.